 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.

-Pottery Beyond the Basics
+Pottery Beyond The Basics

 Learn the various approaches to creating metal sculptures, including welding (oxyacetylene and MIG), brazing, cutting (torch and plasma cutter), hammering, and more.